Press enter to search, esc to close

 Assuming there is industry-wide consensus that a particular product or process is harmful from an environmental perspective, can competitors come together and agree to phase out that harmful product (or process) and replace it with a more sustainable alternative?
 Doing so may help reduce the so-called ‘first mover disadvantage’ that could deter individual business from 'going it alone'.

-On this point, the CMA’s draft guidance states that as long as the decision to phase out the harmful product/ process does not involve an appreciable increase in price for consumers (or reduction in product choice) such an agreement is unlikely to have an adverse impact on competition.
+On this point, the CMA’s guidance states that as long as the decision to phase out the harmful product/ process does not involve an appreciable increase in price for consumers (or reduction in product choice) such an agreement is unlikely to have an adverse impact on competition.

 The CMA gives the example of businesses agreeing to stop using a particular type of packaging and replacing it with an alternative packaging process that is more sustainable.
-According to the CMA’s draft guidance, this agreement would be unlikely to breach competition rules provided that the parties involved have data to show that the switch could be made without economically disadvantaging consumers in the form of higher prices/ reduced choice.
+According to the CMA’s guidance, this agreement would be unlikely to breach competition rules provided that the parties involved have data to show that the switch could be made without economically disadvantaging consumers in the form of higher prices/ reduced choice.

 This reflects the position taken by other competition authorities.
 For example, in July 2022, the Netherlands Authority for Consumers and Markets (ACM) announced that it supported an agreement between six soft drink suppliers (including Coca-Cola and two supermarket chains) to discontinue plastic handles on all soft drink and water multipacks.
 After analysing the agreement upon the request of the suppliers, the ACM found that the agreement would not have a negative impact on consumers, either in terms of reduced quality or higher pricing.